dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 }
 {% endhighlight %}

+## How many Twitter Images are actually Instagram?

-I knew a lot of the traffic was Instagram but I wasn't sure how much.
+I knew a lot of the traffic were links to Instagram but I wasn't sure how much.
 All my tweets live in Elasticsearch, which has a data visualization tool called [Kibana](https://www.elastic.co/products/kibana).
 It allowed me to chart what percentage of twitter images were actually Instagram links.
 Let's start with New York City and see what we have:

 ![Twitter NYC Stacked](/public/images/twitterbeatdastreet/TwitterNycImagesStacked.jpg)

-Man that's a lot of instagram.
+Man that's a lot of Instagram.
 Let's check it out as a percentage.

 ![Twitter NYC Percentage](/public/images/twitterbeatdastreet/TwitterNycMediaSplit.jpg)